brt427/cameraAI/README.md

 ### 2. Computer Vision Processing

-The live video feed is processed by an OpenCV model running locally.
+The live video feed is processed by a YOLOv8 model running locally.
 The model detects people within each frame without requiring any external API calls or LLM services.
 This approach ensures low latency and maintains data privacy since all processing occurs on-premises.

 ### 3. Spatial Analysis